dilan-dio4/Keagate/README.md

 ### Purpose

 * No KYC
-* No fees (besides network)
+* No fees (besides network) or middleman
 * Private
 * Self-hosted
 * Easily extensible for new currencies
 * Highly performant
 * No IP Blocking

-Funds go directly to your wallet via one-time addresses that are created for each payment.
+Funds go directly to your wallet via the one-time addresses that are created for each payment.

 ## Getting Started